RosanaFSS/Cybersecurity-Journey-WiCyS-Google-Cybersecurity-Professional-Certificate/Lab_1.md

 <h1>Install software in a Linux distribution</h1 >
+<p>I completed it successfully on October 29, 2024.</p>
+<p>Thak you WiCys for providing this valuable opportunity: <a href="https://www.wicys.org/benefits/google-cybersecurity-certificate-program/">WiCyS Google Cybersecurity Program</a>.</p>
 <p>Welcome!<br>
 Hey there, fellow lifelong learner!
 I´m <a href="https://www.linkedin.com/in/rosanafssantos/">Rosana</a>, and I’m genuinely excited to join you on this adventure.</p>
 <h2>This practice is part of the <a href="https://www.coursera.org/professional-certificates/google-cybersecurity">Google Cybersecurity Professional Certificate</a> ><br>